-Adding Piwik isn’t super straight forward, this is why you have a guide with 3 steps here, two of which are optional, depending on your situation.
+Adding Matomo (formerly called Piwik) isn’t super straight forward, this is why you have a guide with 3 steps here, two of which are optional, depending on your situation.

-Add “Piwik” from the selection of services in the iubenda dashboard.
+Add “Matomo” from the selection of services in the iubenda dashboard.

-Add “Analytics collected directly”, but this is really optional since it repeats what the Piwik disclosure says.
+Add “Analytics collected directly”, but this is really optional since it repeats what the Matomo disclosure says.